 - changes in living arrangements within the home.

 Remember, these are just general guidelines.
 Every situation is different, and the Court may require evidence about additional aspects of your case, or it may not request certain information at all.

 Don’t be afraid to ask for help

 It is understandable if you feel isolated or alone when faced with separation or divorce, but we are here to help.
-Contact us to learn more about the legal requirements of separation under the same roof and related issues today.
+Contact our Albury family lawyers to learn more about the legal requirements of separation under the same roof and related issues today.